-Important (Apollo Twin DUO only): UAD plug-ins within Console use DSP differently than when used within a DAW.
+Important (Apollo Twin DUO and QUAD only): UAD plug-ins within Console use DSP differently than when used within a DAW.
 To maintain the lowest possible input latency for Realtime UAD Processing, UAD plug-ins on a single Console input channel strip must fit on one DSP core (or two cores if Channel DSP Pairing is enabled).
 This is why the “DSP resources were exceeded” message can appear when stacking DSP-intensive UAD plug-ins within an input channel strip, even if the UAD meters indicate DSP resources are still available.For related information, review the Managing DSP Resources article.

 - Session, plug-in, and I/O preset files saved within Console will not be saved if the "/" (forward slash), "\" (back slash), or "?" (question mark) characters are in the filename.
 Avoid these and other special characters when saving Console presets of any type.